gotson/komga-website/website/docs/community/podman.md

 - Use the `latest` tag for the image.

 ### Automatic Updates
+- Follow the above instructions to enable `podman auto-update`.
-Podman provides a systemd service and timer for `podman auto-update`.
-Simply enable the systemd timer with `systemctl enable podman-auto-update.timer`.
-By default the timer will auto-update the containers daily at midnight, you can customize this by running `systemctl edit podman-auto-update.timer` and adding an override for the OnCalendar value.
-See https://www.freedesktop.org/software/systemd/man/latest/systemd.time.html# for the format of OnCalendar value.
+- Enable the systemd timer for `podman auto-update`: `systemctl enable podman-auto-update.timer`.
+- By default the timer will update the containers daily at midnight.
+You can customize this by running `systemctl edit podman-auto-update.timer` and adding an override for the OnCalendar value.
+- See [this page](https://www.freedesktop.org/software/systemd/man/latest/systemd.time.html#) for the format of `OnCalendar` value.
+Example Override for the systemd timer